50percentelf/50percentelf/README.md

 - 👋 Hi, I’m @50percentelf
 - 👀 I’m interested in ...
 Using programming to help communities that helped shape me and to create new and fun things.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and typescript
 - 💞️ I’m looking to collaborate on anything really.
 - 📫 How to reach me ... you can try twitter @fiftypercentelf, maybe I'll check it from time to time